e1ixyz/ChatMenu/README.md

 ### Proxy Commands
 - Prefix any action with `proxy:` / `proxy-console:` or set `run-as: proxy-player` / `run-as: proxy-console` to execute through your network proxy.
-- Install the lightweight bridge found in `proxy/` on your Velocity proxy (build with `mvn package -f proxy/pom.xml` and drop the jar into the proxy's `plugins` folder).
+- Drop the same ChatMenu jar into your Velocity proxy’s `plugins/` folder to enable the built-in bridge.
 - BungeeCord/Waterfall is not supported by this bridge; use Velocity when you need proxy execution.
 - Commands are delivered via plugin messaging, so the initiating player must remain online until the click executes.